-Community conversation has indicated a willingness to consider proposals that include a relatively small proportion of units that are unrestricted and/or restricted at workforce housing levels (e.g., 120% of AMI), if this helps enhance the public benefits of the proposal or can deliver a cross-subsidy to deeply affordable housing.
-However, at minimum, a majority of overall units must be income-restricted according to the guidelines above.
+Proposals that include a relatively small proportion of units that are unrestricted and/or restricted at workforce housing levels (e.g., 120% of AMI) will be considered, if this helps to enhance the public benefits of the proposal or can deliver a cross-subsidy to deeply-affordable housing.
+However, at minimum, a majority of overall units must be incomerestricted according to the guidelines above.